Industry Resilience and Diversification Fund

 The University of West Florida administers the Industry Resilience and Diversification Fund (IRDF) with the goal of helping businesses grow, innovate and thrive in Northwest Florida.

-Pursuant to the implementation of Section 498, Chapter 2011-142, the UWF has engaged educational entities, economic development organizations, local governments and relevant state agencies to create a framework and strategy for implementing the innovative economic development program.
+Pursuant to the implementation of Section 498, Chapter 2011-142, UWF has engaged educational entities, economic development organizations, local governments and relevant state agencies to create a framework and strategy for implementing the innovative economic development program.
 The end result of those engagement activities is the Northwest Florida Sustainable Economic Development Initiative, central to which is the Industry Recruitment, Retention and Expansion Fund (IRREF) grant program that was successfully administered for many years.

 The program is open.